Koushik16pramanik/Sprint-1-Project/README.md

 Run ng e2e to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 # Further help
-To get more help on the Spring Boot use ng help or go check out the Spring Boot Overview and Command Reference page.
+To get more help on the Spring Boot use to help or go check out the Spring Boot Overview and WebSite Reference page.